emiqbal/CrewCall/README.md

 # CrewCall

-CrewCall is a Progressive Web App (PWA) written with the Ruby on Rails framework.
+CrewCall is a mobile web app written with the Ruby on Rails framework.
 It is an onboarding platform to connect Producers with Film/Media freelance crew.

 The app is live at https://crew-call.herokuapp.com